Everyone's cup of tea

-Situated roughly at the halfway point between Kanto and Kansai, Shizuoka is a relaxing rest stop for those travelling around the main island of Honshu.
+Situated roughly at the halfway point between Kanto and Kansai, Shizuoka is a relaxing rest stop for those traveling around the main island of Honshu.
 Mount Fuji rises in the west of the prefecture, its volcanic foothills extending out to the Izu Peninsula and filing the area with hot springs and an abundance of resorts.
 The prefecture also produces more than half of all of the green tea in Japan and is the best place to sip sencha straight from the source.

 The majestic Fuji-San straddles the border between Yamanashi and Shizuoka prefectures.
 Though much of the main Fuji-related attractions are on the Yamanashi side, Shizuoka is home to the ancient Fujisan Sengen Shrine in Fujinomiya, built by the founder of the Edo Shogunate Tokugawa Ieyasu and where climbers pray for protection before making the trek up the mountain.
 You can combine a shrine visit with a trip to the nearby Shiraito falls which are said to resemble hanging threads of silk.